 Once I have been able to correlate the cause to its effect, I understand that the word I am looking for in the blank is an antonym for a comedian.
 If you have been able to apply this logic, the answer is fairly evident.
 The answer is ‘dramatic’ which means excessively emotional and forceful.

 While tempting, option B (leading) cannot be the right answer because, in picking it, one makes an unwarranted assumption that comedians cannot play lead roles.
 Also, if you had not looked at the options in advance, you’d have, probably, never even thought of option B. Isn’t it?

-If you are interested in studying Masters abroad, connect with our counselors for a FREE 15 minute session and get your personalized admissions roadmap!
+If you are interested in studying Master's abroad, connect with our counsellors for a FREE 15-minute session and get your personalised admissions roadmap!